justin-marian/min-risc-v/README.md

 </p>

 <p align="center">
-  <b>ID (Instruction Decode):</b> Decodes the fetched instruction, determines its operation and operands, and reads register values from the register file.
+  <b>ID (Instruction Decode):</b> decodes the fetched instruction, determines its operation and operands, and reads register values from the register file.
 Additionally, it sets up data paths for subsequent stages and identifies register sources and destinations for efficient data handling.
 </p>

 ### Signals ID